moorepants/eme185/content/pages/memos.rst

 The purpose of this memo is to summarize what you have learned from the stakeholders in your project, in particular your sponsors' needs and desired outcomes.
-You should use the initial conversations with the sponsor to learn much as possible. **As soon as the projects are assigned you should initiate contact with your sponsor for an interview.**
+You should use the initial conversations with the sponsor to learn as much as possible. **As soon as the projects are assigned you should initiate contact with your sponsor for an interview.**